Dating of the MiDDle to Upper paleolithic

 sawed off and crushed with a mortar and pestle.

-Approximately 50 mg of shell powder were
+50 mg of shell powder were

 reacted with 5 ml of 80% phosphoric acid